palewire/first-visual-story/tutorial/template.md

 {% extends 'base.html' %}
 ```

-That "base" file, sometimes called the “layout,” can be inherited by other pages on your site to avoid duplication and share common code.
+That base file, sometimes called the layout, can be inherited by other pages on your site to avoid duplication and share common code.
 One change to a parent file instantly ripples out to all pages the extend it.

-This approach to "template inheritance" is not just found in Nunjucks.
+This approach to [inheritance](<https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)>) is not just found in Nunjucks.
 It can be found in other templating systems, including Python ones like [Django](https://docs.djangoproject.com/en/1.7/topics/templates/) and [Jinja](http://jinja.pocoo.org).
 It's probably even used at some level in your organization's content-management system.

 You can find baker’s base layout packaged with our framework by following the path and opening the `_layouts/base.html` file.
 You'll see it includes a set of block tags, like `content`, that act as placeholders for use in templates that extend it.